 So it was time to re-do this and it took longer then expected (as always).

 SO HERE IS VERSION 2.

-I love Clavias Nord Drum 3P, it has a big range of possibilities to create sounds, great presets and it’s just fun to play with them and very inspiring not only flicking through samples but being able to alter every parameter of the sound.
+I love the Clavias Nord Drum 3P, it has a big range of possibilities to create sounds, great presets and it’s just fun to play with them and very inspiring not only flicking through samples but being able to alter every parameter of the sound.
 A friend introduced me to the 3P, as he is really into hardware synths and being able to use MIDI from a centralized source e.g. Ableton Live to change sound settings and parameters.
 I was hooked to this concept as soon as he showed me but I was struggling to understand the sound and effects engine and structure from the Nord Drum 3P and I felt that only having one wheel to contol all those parameters with all the select and shift-select buttons was kind of in the way and stopping the flow I was in when I was creating sounds on it.

-MIDI mapping and automations
+PUSH and MIDI mapping and automation

 You can MIDI map all the wheels and menus, this way you can use other MIDI controllers to change the sound and what is opening up a new level of use her: YOU CAN AUTOMATE SOUND CHANGES e.g. only a few parameters or even changing to a completely different sound preset – that means if you are playing live and want the sound to change when you start a new scene in Ableton Live, you just need to write or record this into a MIDI clip.

 How to start and set up the Nord Drum 3P Editor in Ableton Live